New Mexico Assessment Letter

 Dear Secretary Garcia:

-Thank you for submitting additional assessment materials for peer review under the standards and assessment requirements of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the No Child Left Behind Act of 2001 (NCLB).
-We appreciate the efforts required to prepare for the latest peer review that occurred in March 2007.
+Thank you for submitting additional assessment materials for peer review.
+I am pleased to approve New Mexico’s assessment system under Title I of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the No Child Left Behind Act of 2001 (NCLB).
+I congratulate you on meeting this important NCLB requirement.

 Kerri L. Briggs, Ph.D.